 While jobs for pregnant women are limited, coming back from a leave allows you to rethink your career and opt for something else.
 No one says that you have to work your old job after a leave just because that’s where you were a year ago.
 Talk to your spouse about moving to a different job after your maternity leave in order to earn more money and provide a better income for your family.
-It can be difficult first to explain this decision because this change requires not only your courage but also some actions from your husband.
+It can be difficult to explain this decision because this change requires your courage and actions from your husband.
 He might need to spend more time with the baby and help you more with the household.
 Another problem might be if this new job could bring you better income than your husband’s.

 2. Different treatment

 Coming back to your old job and seeing how people treat you can be overwhelming.
 Much has changed in the past year, and most of the people you know have moved on with their careers and lives without you.
 “Catching up might seem easy at first, but what comes next is very hard on many new mothers – being treated differently,” explains Sylvia Giltner, a career advisor at Resumes Centre.
 “People don’t see you as a friend to hang out with or make jokes with anymore.
 You are now a mother and a respectable woman who doesn’t have time for coffee or lunch with colleagues.”

 There’s also a sort of discrimination against working mothers.
 It’s not a too rare practice for a mother who newly returned to work to be overlooked for promotion.
 It might sound harsh but such a position can be understood.
 No wonder your boss wants to have in an important position someone who won’t need to leave the office suddenly because of their baby.